Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 One of the most well-known Android developer features is USB Debugging.
-You may have seen this name floating around and wondered whether you should enable it.
-Let’s take a look at what this mode is for and whether you need it.
+You may have seen this term floating around and wondered whether you should enable it.
+Let’s take a look at what Android USB Debugging mode is for and whether you need it.

-In short, USB Debugging allows an Android device to communicate with a PC running the Android SDK to use advanced operations.
+USB Debugging allows an Android device to communicate with a computer running the Android SDK to use advanced operations.

 You can do a lot with Android from the device itself.
-But developers need more options, especially when collecting detailed error logs.
-It would be a huge pain to locate and move these files manually from the device, so they use tools built into Android Studio and the Android SDK to make them painless.
+But developers need more options.
+It would be a huge pain to move files between devices, run commands, and take other actions manually, so they use tools built into Android Studio and the Android SDK to make them painless.

 Enabling USB Debugging allows your phone to communicate with a PC so you can take advantage of these tools.

 Without USB Debugging, you can’t send any advanced commands to your phone via a USB cable.
-The most common reason for enabling USB Debugging is developers pushing apps to their devices to test.
+Thus, developers need to enable USB debugging so they can push apps to their devices to test and interact with.

-Whenever you create a new build of your app in Android Studio and want to test it, you can push it to your connected device with just a few clicks.
+When you create a new build of your app in Android Studio and want to test it, you can push it to your connected device with just a few clicks.
 After building, it will run and pop up on your device right away.
-This is way faster than downloading the APK file and installing it manually!
+This is way faster than manually sideloading APK files.

 You also need USB Debugging turned on to use Android Debug Bridge (ADB) commands.
-These let you install APKs located on your PC onto your phone, move files back and forth, and view device logs for debugging errors.
+Using these, you can install APK files stored on your PC onto your phone, move files back and forth, and view device logs for debugging errors.
 ADB commands and Fastboot can also save your bricked device even when you can’t turn it on normally.

-In the old days of Android, you needed USB debugging for some other functions too.
-Most notable of these was taking a screenshot over USB, which was just as annoying as it sounds.
-This was before Android had a standard command for taking a screenshot.
-Now, you just need to hold your device’s button combination (usually Power and Volume Down) to grab a screenshot — rendering this method obsolete.
+In the old days of Android, you needed USB Debugging for some other functions too.
+Most notable was taking a screenshot over USB, which was just as annoying as it sounds.
+This was before taking a screenshot Android was easy due to a standard command.
+Now, you just need to hold your device’s button combination (usually Power and Volume Down) to grab a screenshot, rendering this method obsolete.

 Is USB Debugging Safe?

 Additionally, leaving USB Debugging enabled makes your device open to attack if you were to lose it.
-Someone who knew what they were doing could connect your device to their computer and issue commands to it over ADB without knowing your PIN.
-That’s scary, and a good reason you should have Android Device Manager set up so you can remotely wipe your device.
+Someone who knew what they were doing could connect your device to their computer and issue commands to it via ADB without knowing your PIN.
+That’s scary, and a good reason you should have Android Device Manager set up so you can remotely locate or erase your device.

-Unless you regularly use ADB and connect your Android device to your PC all the time, you shouldn’t leave USB Debugging enabled all the time.
+Unless you regularly use ADB and connect your Android device to your PC, you shouldn’t leave USB Debugging enabled all the time.
 It’s fine to leave on for a few days while you’re working on something, but there’s no need to have it enabled when you’re not regularly using it.

 We’ve taken a tour of what USB Debugging does and what you can use it for.
-In summary, this feature allows you to access advanced Android features when connected to a PC.
+In summary, this feature allows you to push advanced commands to your device when you connect your phone to a PC.
 USB Debugging is vital for developers but still holds some useful tricks for power users.
-While you should feel free to enable it when needed, we recommend keeping it turned off when you’re not using it to increase the security of your device.
+While you should feel free to enable it when needed, we recommend keeping it turned off when you’re not using it.
+This will increase the security of your device.

-If you’re looking for more useful UBS-related info for your Android phone, be sure to take a look at our guide on these cool ways to use USB OTG on your Android phone.
-Looking to go deeper with Android?
-Check out some advanced hacks that don’t require rooting.
+If you’re looking for more useful USB-related info for your Android phone, be sure look at cool ways to use USB OTG on your Android phone.

 Image Credit: caluian.daniel/Depositphotos